 How do I get started?

 It’s easy to get started.
 Just follow the steps below and we’ll get the ball rolling to make sure you stay in compliance with the Americans with Disabilities Act (ADA) and California’s Fair Employment and Housing Act (FEHA).

 - Step #1:

-- Complete the Meeting Request Form with Dr. Dupree, Disability Consultant and Meeting Facilitator.
+- Complete this Meeting Request Form and send to Dr. Dupree, Disability and Workforce Management Consultant.

 - Step #2:

 - Schedule your Interactive Meeting.
 Use my on-line scheduler to find a time that works best for you!

 - Secure the Employee’s Consent to Release Medical Information

 • For non-Joint Powers of Authority (JPA)/non-Workers’ Compensation (WC) disability issues: Use this Authorization to release medical report blank (fillable)

 • For JPA/WC disability issues: Use this Authorization to release Athens medical report blank (fillable)